magento/merchdocs/src/magento-payments/onboarding-payments.md

 Magento Payments is your turnkey self-service solution---including sandbox testing, fraud prevention, and a super simple setup---for implementing a robust payments services for your Magento store.

-To get started using Magento Payments you must complete a few onboarding steps to connect your instance with our payments functionality---it's as easy as 1-2-3.
+To get started using Magento Payments you must complete a few onboarding steps to connect your instance with our payments functionality.

 1. [Connect your Magento instance](#configure-magento-services) to Magento Software as a Service (SaaS) services.
 This only needs to be completed once per Magento instance.
 1. [Enable sandbox testing](#enable-sandbox-testing) (or, alternatively, [enable live payments](#enable-live-payments) if you've tested functionality in another environment) to set up a test PayPal payment processing account.
 1. [Choose Magento Payments as your payment method](#set-magento-payments-as-payment-method) of choice.
+1. [Enable live payments](#enable-live-payments) for your Magento store(s).
+1. [Activate live payments](#activate-live-payments) to begin using Magento Payments in your Magento store.

 {:.bs-callout-info}
 If you have not yet configured your Magento Services in the Admin, you cannot proceed to setting up sandbox or live payments.